JACoW-org/docs-IPAC/docs/Proceedings/posterchecks.md

 Please refer to the JICT documentation for more details on these and other features.

-## What if a poster does not pass these checks?
+## What if a poster paper does not pass these checks?

 As stated above, the related paper must not be admitted into the proceedings.